shubhamsingh4829/First-try/README.md

 # First-try
-I have created a Page of a little info. about me by using HTML and CSS.
+I have created a Page of a little info. about me by using HTML.